-A total of six urologists and two urology nurse practitioners participated in the study.
-Responses from the surveyed urologists and urology nurse practitioners are summarized in Table 1.
-All surveyed participants agreed that the developed models would be useful teaching tools for both medical learners and patients.
-They also agreed that these models would be beneficial for resident, nurse practitioner, and family physician training.
-Respondents felt that the models enabled accurate simulation of a testicular examination.
+enabled accurate simulation of a testicular examination.
 All participants agreed that the models effectively simulated palpation of healthy and pathologic testes.
 Qualitative feedback concluded that the majority would use these models as a teaching aid for both patients and medical learners.
 In addition, all agreed that they would incorporate these models in some way into their practice.
 In terms of areas for improvement, respondents suggested that the epididymis could be more prominent to more accurately simulate palpation.
-These recommendations were used to further optimize the anatomical accuracy of the testicular cancer model (Figure 1, Figure 2.
-C).
+These recommendations were used to further optimize the anatomical accuracy of the testicular cancer model (Fig. 1, Fig. 2C).

 Survey data were collected from 32 medical learners.
-Of the 32 learners, 26 were first-year medical students and 6 were second-year medical students.
+Of the 32 learners, 26 were first-year medical students and six were second-year medical students.
 The results of the medical learner survey are summarized in Table 2.
-The proportion of medical learners identifying as confident in performing a testicular examination increased from a pre-session value of 6.3% to 84.4% following the session (Table 2).
+The proportion of medical learners identifying as confident in performing a testicular examination increased from a presession value of 6.3% to 84.4% following the session (Table 2).
 A similar effect was demonstrated in the proportion of learners claiming that they possessed the skills to perform a testicular examination, which increased from 6.3 % to 100% (Table 2).
-The majority of medical learners felt that the use of the testicular models would be helpful in the current medical school curriculum.
+Most medical learners felt that the use of the testicular models would be helpful in the current medical school curriculum.
 In addition, most medical learners believed that these models would be beneficial for medical student training (96.9%) and patient education (90.6%).
-The majority of medical learners stated that these models would be useful for resident training (75.0%), nurse practitioner training (84.4%), and family physician training (75.0%).
-Medical learner qualitative feedback concluded that the testicular models were helpful in identifying a testicular mass on palpation, practising palpation technique, and differentiating between a pathologic and healthy testicle.
+Most medical learners stated that these models would be useful for resident training (75.0%), nurse practitioner training (84.4%), and family physician training (75.0%).
+Medical learner qualitative feedback concluded that the testicular models were helpful in identifying a testicular mass on palpation, practicing palpation technique, and differentiating between a pathologic and healthy testicle.